Holzwickede station: Dortmund Airport

 Dortmund Airport is located within a walking distance in the north of the station.
 There is a shuttle bus service connecting the station and the airport.

 History

 The station was opened in 1860.
 In 1867, the railway to Schwerte (now part of the Hagen-Hamm railway) was opened.
 By this time, the number of tracks in the rail yard had grown to two.
 The station building was expanded in 1873 and further in 1899.
 In 1911 a pedestrian bridge was built.
 The station suffered much damage in 1945 at the end of the World War.
 The services at the stations were run down just prior to the electrifying of the railway from Cologne to Hamm in 1964. in 1994, the station building was demolished.
-Since 2007, the station is unmanned. in 2008, eurobahn took over the operation of trains from Dortmund to Soest.
+Since 2007, the station is unstaffed. in 2008, eurobahn took over the operation of trains from Dortmund to Soest.
 In 2011, a new pedestrian bridge was built.